axelarnetwork/interchain-token-service/DESIGN.md

 -   Lock/Unlock: This `TokenManager` will simply transfer tokens from a user to itself or vice versa to initiate/fulfill cross-chain transfers.
 -   Lock/Unlock Fee: This `TokenManager` works like the one above, but accounts for tokens that have a fee-on-transfer giving less tokens to be locked than what it actually transferred.
 -   Mint/Burn: This `TokenManager` will `burn`/`mint` tokens from/to the user to initiate/fulfill cross-chain transfers.
-Tokens used with this kind of `TokenManager` need to be properly permissioned to allow for this behaviour.
+Tokens used with this kind of `TokenManager` need to be properly permissioned to allow for this behavior .
 -   Mint/BurnFrom: This `TokenManager` is the same as the one above, but uses `burnFrom` instead of `burn` which is the standard for some tokens and typically requires an approval.

 ### Interchain Token Factory

 The `InterchainTokenFactory` can remove some of the power from deployers to be able to obtain bridges that have more guarantees/less trust assumptions.
 There are two options that it provides, one for Canonical Bridges, and one for `InterchainTokens`.

 Most current bridge designs aim to transfer a pre-existing, popular token to different chains that can benefit from the liquidity.
 When they transfer a pre-existing token, the resulting token, called [`InterchainToken`](./contracts/interchain-token/InterchainToken.sol) in this project, will only have basic functionality that enables users to transfer their token and use it with general use smart contracts such as De-Fi applications.
-This is certainly powerful and has the benefit that as long as the pre-existing `ERC20` implemention and the bridge function properly, everything will run as expected.
+This is certainly powerful and has the benefit that as long as the pre-existing `ERC20` implementation and the bridge function properly, everything will run as expected.
 We included this design for the `InterchainTokenService` so deployers can deploy a Canonical Bridge for any token they choose, once for each pre-existing `ERC20` implementation.
 This can also be done through the `InterchainTokenFactory` to remove the ability of deployers to confiscate funds, making such bridges have fewer trust assumptions.

 `InterchainTokens` deployed through the service have no guarantees: they could have mismatching names/symbols/decimals, and again the deployer needs to be trusted as they have a lot of power over them.
 Deploying such tokens through the `InterchainTokenFactory`, however, removes this power, and can result in fixed supply tokens as well, or designate a `Minter` that can manage the token supply.